 You can use inventory management software to synchronize all your orders across wholesale and retail channels.
 Software products can also track the status of each order until delivery, returns and replacements.
 The second benefit of automating inventory management is the automated raising of purchase orders.

 For example, you may receive an order for a hundred products outside of business hours, driving your inventory levels very low.
-If you were to set reorder levels and lead times for each of your products, an inventory management system can automatically send out a purchase order to your vendors.
+If you were to set reorder levels and lead times for each of your products, and inventory management system can automatically send out a purchase order to your vendors.

 The second benefit of automating inventory management is the automated raising of purchase orders.
 For example, you may receive an order for a hundred products outside of business hours, driving your inventory levels very low.
-If you were to set reorder levels and lead times for each of your products, an inventory management system can automatically send out a purchase order to your vendors.
+If you were to set reorder levels and lead times for each of your products, and inventory management system can automatically send out a purchase order to your vendors.